Material flow analysis: The difference between material and substance flow analysis

 While the term 'substance' in 'substance flow analysis (SFA) always refers to chemical substances, the term 'material' in 'material flow analysis (MFA)' has a much wider scope.
 According to Brunner and Rechberger the term 'material' comprises substances AND goods, and the reason for this wide scope is the wish to apply MFA not only to chemical elements or substances but also to materials like steel, timber, or products like cars or buildings.
 It is thus possible to conduct an MFA for the passenger vehicle fleet by recording the vehicles entering and leaving the use phase.

 Relation to other methods

-MFA is complementary to the other core industrial ecology methods life cycle assessment (LCA) and input-output (I/O) models.
+MFA is complementary to the other core industrial ecology methods life cycle assessment (LCA) and input-output (IO) models.
 Some overlaps between the different methods exist as they all share the system approach and to some extent the mass balance principle.
 The methods mainly differ in purpose, scope, and data requirements.

 MFA studies often cover the entire cycle (mining, production, manufacturing, use, waste handling) of a certain substance within a given geographical boundary and time frame.
 Material stocks are explicit in MFA, which makes this method suitable for studies involving resource scarcity and recycling from old scrap.
 The common use of time series (dynamic modelling) and lifetime models makes MFA a suitable tool for assessing long-term trends in material use.